lbuk/portfolio-website/_portfolio/TalksandPresentations.markdown

 img:
 ---

-I have given several talks and presentations on data science and Smart Cities:
+I have given several talks and presentations on the subjects of data, design and urbanism:

 - Department for Transport, Using Machine Learning and Big Data to Model Car Dependency.
 - Leeds City Council, Innovation Labs.